jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/stack/aws/ebs.md

 1. [Gitlab CI](/development/stack/gitlab-ci)
     bastion:
-    We use a 16 GB
+    We use a 16 GiB
     [GP2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html)
     disk,
     as it only needs having basic software installed